garronmichael/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  test: your life, your health, your test

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  test benefits anyone who is sexually active by creating accountability and awareness about sexually transmitted diseases.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  test complies your most recent STD-related test results, vaccinations and medications privately and securely.
+Your private profile can then be shared or hidden at your discretion with your doctor and/or romantic partners at their request. test eliminates awkward conversations and promotes health education.

 ## Problem ##
   > Describe the problem your product solves.

+  The Center of Disease Control estimates that 34% percent of Americans are currently infected with an STD (2013).
+Additionally, the CDC estimates 20 million new individual infections annually (2013).

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  test helps you navigate this world by arming you with the information you need to make the choices that are right for you.
+Request to view the profile of a potential partner and make an informed decision.
+No need to guess.
+Just ask to see the test.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "test makes sexual health accessible.
+Never before has such a simple product made such a profound impact."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  To get started, sign up at your next clinic visit.
+Your medical institution will create your profile with your next test results.
+Your profile will be hidden by default and must be explicity shared with another user.
+The username and password assigned at sign up will allow you to access and manage your profile.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I remember those awkward conversations.
+Now I just ask for the test."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  When it comes to your health, why rely on anything but the facts?
+Sign up at your next test.
+Visit our FAQ's or fill out our contact form if you would like to learn more.